abhay-004/TO-DO-LIST/README.md

 - 🕹️ Mark tasks as completed
 - 🧹 Clear all completed tasks
 - 💾 Persistent storage using **LocalStorage**
-- 📱 Responsive design for mobile and desktop

 ## 🚀 Demo